craigl33/pypsa-rsa/docs/archive/tutorials.rst

 How to execute different parts of the workflow?
 ===============================================

-Snakemake is a workflow management tool inherited by PyPSA-RSA from PyPSA-Eur.
+Snakemake is a workflow management tool inherited by PyPSA-ZA from PyPSA-Eur.
 Snakemake decomposes a large software process into a set of subtasks, or ’rules’, that are automatically chained to obtain the desired output.

 .. note::